 All of the traditons around kansa are alive today and many holistically minded wellness practitioners around the world have become aware of a traditional kansa tool used for the Ayurvedic treatment Kansa Vataki.
 Diamond Way Ayurveda has sourced the finest kansa manufacturer with artisans who have practiced this craft for generations.
 Purity of the raw materials (copper, tin, and a trace of zinc )is of prime importance as they work with loving care and keen attention to quality and detail combining tradition with innovation to produce our beautiful body care tools to serve people in modern society.

-For each of our wands, the kansa is formed into a small shining cup that is fitted upon a hand-carved natural teak handle that is irresistible to the eye and naturally invites one to pick it up and use it.
+For each of our professional grade wands, the kansa is formed into a small shining cup that is fitted upon a hand-carved natural teak handle that is irresistible to the eye and naturally invites one to pick it up and use it.
 Our kansa wands come in different sizes to work with different parts of the body.
 The FIVE kansa wands we offer are:

 On the following pages, you will get a full description of each of the kansa wands, how to maintain their vitality, video clips and/or instructions on how to use them, and how to purchase each one.